General Conference on Weights and Measures

 The General Conference receives the report of the CIPM on work accomplished; it discusses and examines the arrangements required to ensure the propagation and improvement of the International System of Units (SI); it endorses the results of new fundamental metrological determinations and various scientific resolutions of international scope; and it decides all major issues concerning the organization and development of the BIPM, including its financial endowment.

 The CGPM meets in Paris, usually once every four years.
 The 25th meeting of the CGPM took place from 18 to 20 November 2014, the 26th meeting of the CGPM took place in Versailles from 13 to 16 November 2018, and the 27th meeting of the CGPM took place from 15 to 18 November 2022.

 Establishment

 On 20 May 1875 an international treaty known as the Convention du Mètre (Metre Convention) was signed by 17 states.
-This treaty established an international organisation, the Bureau international des poids et mesures (BIPM), consisting of:
+This treaty established an international organization, the Bureau international des poids et mesures (BIPM), which has two governing organs: